wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-compliance-retention-issues/includes/2-troubleshoot-ediscovery.md

 - **Microsoft Purvuew eDiscovery(Premium).** Use this tool for the highest level of functionality.
 Advanced features such as hold notifications, tagging, and analysis are included.

 > [!NOTE]
 > Until recently, Exchange Online included its own eDiscovery tools, which you could access through Exchange Admin Center or PowerShell.
 These have been retired and are no longer supported.
-Instead, use eDiscovery tools described in this module including the Microsoft Purview compliance center and the corresponding PowerShell cmdlets, such as `New-ComplianceCase` and `New-ComplianceSearch`.
+Instead, use eDiscovery tools described in this module including the compliance center and the corresponding PowerShell cmdlets, such as `New-ComplianceCase` and `New-ComplianceSearch`.

 ## Troubleshoot roles for eDiscovery